leonie-steckermeier/worldprisonbrief/README.md

 The variable prisoncomment includes the notes as provided in the WPB (with exception of "i"): x=newest number, often mid-year, often estimate; c=circa/estimate; p=including estimate in police stations, i=based on linear interpolation of at least one value (Herzegovina, UK), j=Convicted prisoners only (Brazil, Jamaica).

-Values for Rwanda do not include genozide related incarcerations.
+Values for Rwanda do not include genozide related incarcerations (see file Rwanda for values including genozide related incarcerations).